 - Acquired nationality through naturalization, marriage, or adoption

-But while the foundation of the Portuguese Nationality Law has remained unchanged, some tweaks to the regulations have been made or proposed.
+The foundation of the Portuguese Nationality Law has remained unchanged, but the residency requirements and a set of additional conditions have been updated.

 Residency time

-01/ Non-EU residents who haven’t applied for citizenship yet
+01/ Non-EU residents who don’t qualify for citizenship yet

-If you’re a non-EU resident planning to become a Portuguese citizen, the new rules will affect you the most.
-Until now, many people expected to qualify for citizenship after five years of legal residence.
-Now, you’ll need to live in Portugal for ten years before you can apply.
+If you’re a non-EU resident planning to become a Portuguese citizen, the new rules affect you the most.
+Under the previous rule, you could apply after 5 years of legal residence.
+Now, you need 10 years before you can apply.

-This is a big shift for retirees on the Portugal D7 Visa, investors in the Portugal Golden Visa scheme, skilled workers, and anyone on a work or entrepreneur visa, as it changes how you plan your future in Portugal.
+This is a significant shift for retirees on the Portugal D7 Visa, investors in the Portugal Golden Visa scheme, and skilled workers, since it changes how you plan your timeline for citizenship in Portugal.

 02/ EU and CPLP citizens who haven’t applied for citizenship yet